caneroj1/mbtiles/README.md

 * Getting tiles by zoom, x, and y.
 * Writing new tiles by zoom, x, and y.
 * Updating existing tiles by zoom, x, and y.
+* Accessing metadata from the mbtiles file.

 ## Basic Usage

+Reading, writing, and updating tiles:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}